sipsma/buildkit/docs/mergeop.md

       * `copy(foo, /a, /b) + copy(bar, /c, /d) + run(/blah)`
 1. Overall, the amount of work done between these two examples is the same.
 However, there are still benefits in this case in terms of caching:
    1. The examples from previous sections still apply ("`COPY --from` works by allowing rebases without pulling base image" and "`COPY --from` pulls cache from dest layer without requiring cache for the origin stage")
-   1. Additionally, because copies are now made on top of scratch and then merged to a different parent independently, if you later did a build with a different set of merge inputs but the same copy input, no additional work would be needed for all those other merges.
+   1. Additionally, because copies are now made on top of scratch and then merged to a different parent independently, if you later did a build with a different set of merge inputs but the same copy input, no redundant work would be needed for all those other merges.
 1. Note that the issue around unnecessary opaque dirs should not actually be an issue here at all because each COPY is made to scratch, which means that its a single layer snapshot, which in turn means it will just be a bind mount and thus not have unneeded opaques.
 The opaque issue only matters to cases where you have non-base merge inputs that are multi-layered.